cs50/labs/whodunit/README.md

 ## A Murder Most Foul

 Welcome to Tudor Mansion.
 Your host, Mr. John Boddy, has met an untimely end—he's the victim of foul play.
-It is your job to determine whodunit.
+It is your job to determine whodunit (i.e., who has done it).

-Unfortunately for you (though even more unfortunately for Mr. Boddy), the only evidence you have is a 24-bit BMP file called `clue.bmp`, pictured below, that Mr. Boddy whipped up on his computer in his final moments (what a guy!).
+Unfortunately for you (though even more unfortunately for Mr. Boddy), the only evidence you have is a 24-bit BMP file called `clue.bmp`, pictured below, that Mr. Boddy whipped up on his computer in his final moments.
 Hidden among this file's red "noise" is a drawing of whodunit.

 ![the final clue](clue.bmp)

-You long ago threw away that piece of red plastic from your childhood which you could hold in front of this clue to solve this mystery for you, and so you must attack it as a computer scientist instead.
+You long ago threw away that [piece of red plastic](http://www.stitchcraftcreations.com/2010/06/10/secret-agent-kit/) from your (or, at least, my) childhood that you could hold in front of this clue to solve this mystery for you, and so you must attack it as a computer scientist instead.

 But, first, some background.